cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 #### Proposer selects block timestamp

-Tendermint currently uses the `BFTTime` algorithm to produce the block's `Header.Timestamp`.
+CometBFT currently uses the `BFTTime` algorithm to produce the block's `Header.Timestamp`.
-The [proposal logic](https://github.com/tendermint/tendermint/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/internal/state/state.go#L269) sets the weighted median of the times in the `LastCommit.CommitSigs` as the proposed block's `Header.Timestamp`.
+The [proposal logic](https://github.com/cometbft/cometbft/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/internal/state/state.go#L269) sets the weighted median of the times in the `LastCommit.CommitSigs` as the proposed block's `Header.Timestamp`.

 In proposer-based timestamps, the proposer will still set a timestamp into the `Header.Timestamp`.
-The timestamp the proposer sets into the `Header` will change depending on if the block has previously received a [polka](https://github.com/tendermint/tendermint/blob/053651160f496bb44b107a434e3e6482530bb287/docs/introduction/what-is-tendermint.md#consensus-overview) or not.
+The timestamp the proposer sets into the `Header` will change depending on if the block has previously received a [polka](https://github.com/cometbft/cometbft/blob/053651160f496bb44b107a434e3e6482530bb287/docs/introduction/what-is-cometbft.md#consensus-overview) or not.

 #### Proposal of a block that has not previously received a polka